orbitbot/misbehave/README.md

 # misbehave
-> Explorations in replecating [behave.js](https://github.com/iamso/Behave.js) in a contenteditable code block
+> Explorations in replicating [behave.js](https://github.com/iamso/Behave.js) in a contenteditable code block

 <br>

 **Experimental, contributions welcome**

-Currently, this is implemented using the [Mithril.js](https://github.com/lhorie/mithril.js) rewrite for convenience, but if this approach matures it will probably be refactored to work without that particular dependency.
+Currently, this is implemented using the [Mithril.js](https://github.com/lhorie/mithril.js) rewrite for convenience, but if this approach matures it will probably be refactored to be framework agnostic.

 <br>